iotempire/iotempower/doc/hardware.rst

 Supported Hardware
 ------------------

-*ulnoiot* is targeted to run on a variety of (mainly Linux-based) hardware and on wireless microcontrollers (initially mainly esp8266-based microcontrollers and single-board Linux computers like the Raspberry Pi 3 or Raspberry Pi Zero W).
+*iotempower* is targeted to run on a variety of (mainly Linux-based) hardware and on wireless microcontrollers (initially mainly esp8266-based microcontrollers and single-board Linux computers like the Raspberry Pi 3 or Raspberry Pi Zero W).